 The easiest way is to first, slice them in half longways.
 Then, you can easily chop them up into smaller pieces, about 1-inch long.

-Turn the heat down and cook for a couple more minutes until you have a delicious syrup coating your banana chunks.
+To be safe, do not pour the rum directly from the bottle into the hot pan.
+This may be a fire hazard!
+Cook for a couple more minutes until you have a delicious syrup coating your banana chunks.

 How to Store and Reheat Leftover Bananas Foster Pancakes